 Step 4 • Back off nuts of shell to the end of the bolt, DO NOT REMOVE.
-Separate clamp and wrap it around the gasket cartridge).
+Separate clamp and wrap it around the gasket cartridge, positioning it so the locating bumps are between the lugs (in the shell gap).

 Note: If necessary (because of water pressure) Step 4 and Step 5 can be performed beside the pipe break.
 Slide the clamp over the break after the bolt head has been snapped in place.